Eugene Wu (Taiwanese businessman): Personal life

 Wu has spoken favorably regarding the economic influence of China on Taiwan.
 He attended an annual forum organized by China's Taiwan Affairs Office in 2004.
 Wu has served the Formosa Foundation as a board member and the General Association of Chinese Culture as an executive member.

 Fortune valued Wu's net worth at $1.8 billion in 1992.
 Wu was ranked on Forbes list of Taiwanese billionaires in 2006, with a net worth of $1.9 billion.
-By 2008, his net worth had risen to $2.3 billion, ranked eleventh.
-Forbes reported that Wu lost one billion of his net worth in the 2009 rankings, placing twelfth in Taiwan.
-In 2010, Wu's fortune was valued at $1.5 billion, and ranked fourteenth.
-The next year, according to Forbes, Wu's net worth had recovered to a total of $2.2 billion, and he was listed thirteenth on the list of Taiwanese billionaires.
+By 2008, his net worth had risen to $2.3 billion, ranked 11th.
+Forbes reported that Wu lost $1 billion of his net worth in the 2009 rankings, placing 12th in Taiwan.
+In 2010, Wu's fortune was valued at $1.5 billion, and ranked 14th.
+The next year, according to Forbes, Wu's net worth had recovered to a total of $2.2 billion, and he was listed 13th on the list of Taiwanese billionaires.
 The 2017 Forbes rankings slid Wu to forty-first, with his fortune valued at $1.1 billion.
-The 2020 list ranked Wu the thirty-seventh richest Taiwanese billionaire, and valued his net worth at $1.2 billion.
+The 2020 list ranked Wu the 37th richest Taiwanese billionaire, and valued his net worth at $1.2 billion.

 Wu is married to Hsu Hsien-hsien, the daughter of banker and politician Hsu Sheng-fa.
 Wu and his wife raised three children.
 His eldest daughter, Cynthia Wu, married Tommy Lin, an executive at Hua Nan Securities, in 2010.
 His middle child is Wu Hsin-ju.
 Wu's youngest child and only son is Wu Yi-tung.

 Wu acquired the gorilla later named Bao Bao after he was smuggled to Taiwan in 1987, and donated the primate to the Taipei Zoo.